bayofpigs/ilnibor-risk/README.md

 risk game map using tricky color-based methods.
 Is also a total baller for gimping out the outline of every single country on the map.

-Mike: Manages the frames on the GUI and annotates the code.
+Mike: Manages the frames on the GUI and annotates/comments/refactors the code.
+Head of the JFrame division and in making the various redirects/buttons/addons in the frame work as they should.